 What Slate Says About Their Kilenso Ethiopian

-According to the Bean Box bag and Slate’s website, the Kilenso Ethiopian is a sweet like angle food cake with notes of strawberry, blueberry, and powdered cocoa.
+According to the Bean Box bag and Slate’s website, the Kilenso Ethiopian is a sweet like angel food cake with notes of strawberry, blueberry, and powdered cocoa.

 As mentioned, the strawberry aroma is kick-ass.
-I didn’t get any blueberry notes, though, besides the strawberry, the coffee is fruity in both aroma and taste.
+I didn’t get any blueberry notes, though, besides the strawberry, the aroma and taste are fruity.

-The light mouthfeel and slightly acidic nature of the Kilenso Ethiopian bring out the fruity notes, especially as the coffee cools in the cup.
+The light mouthfeel and slightly acidic nature of this Kilenso Ethiopian bring out the fruity notes, especially as the coffee cools in the cup.

 Info for the Coffee Nerds

 According to Slate’s website, the Kilenso Ethiopian is an heirloom coffee that is generally grouped with the other coffee commodity exchange and sold under the location name of “Ardi”.